rethinkdb/rethinkdb-rs/0-about-rethinkdb/faq.md

 RethinkDB is an open-source, distributed database built to store JSON documents and scale to multiple machines with very little effort.
-It has a pleasant query language that supports really useful queries like table joins and group by, and is easy to setup and learn.
+It has a pleasant query language that supports really useful queries like table joins and grouped reductions, and is easy to setup and learn.

 {% infobox info %}
     <p><strong>RethinkDB in under two minutes:</strong> see the <a href="/videos/what-is-rethinkdb">highlights video</a>.</p>